-Papias' statement is obviously, directly or indirectly, Ibn Hazm's source, although Papias does not mention that Peter wrote the Gospel, but that Mark's name was added to it as its author, but merely associates the two Saints with one another, making it clear that Mark himself presented the Gospel from material that he collected from the sayings of his mentor, the chief Apostle, Peter.
-Ibn al- Batriq( 263-328 AH= 876-940 A.C. provided contradictory arguments as to the authorship of Mark's Gospel, saying both that Peter wrote down a Gospel during Nero's reign (37-68 A.C.) which he then handed on to Mark, and also that Peter dictated the Gospel to Mark at Rome, and Mark substituted his own name for that of Peter.
+Papias' statement is obviously, directly or indirectly, Ibn Hazm's source, although Papias does not mention that Peter wrote the Gospel, or that Mark's name was added to it as its author, but merely associates the two saints with one another, making it clear that Mark himself presented the Gospel from material that he collected from the sayings of his mentor, the chief Apostle, Peter.
+Ibn al-Batriq (263-328 A. H.= 876-940 A.C.) provided contradictory arguments as to the authorship of Mark's Gospel, saying both that Peter wrote down a Gospel during Nero's reign (54-68 A.C.) which he then handed on to Mark, and also that Peter dictated the Gospel to Mark at Rome, and Mark substituted his own name for that of Peter.
 This is obviously an illogical argument, as pointed out by Abu Zahra.
-(62)

-Ibn Hazm's view is to ascribe the Gospel to Mark, but also to make mention of the theory that Peter was in fact, the author giving the Gospel to Mark.
+Ibn Hazm's view is not only to ascribe the Gospel to Mark, but also to make mention of the theory that Peter was in fact the author giving the Gospel to Mark.
 This latter view is advanced by him purely as the assumption of other people, and not as a statement capable of absolute proof.
-Al- Mas'udi (C.346 A.= 957 A.C.) and Ibn Khaldun (b.732 A.H. = 1332 A.C.), however, definitely state that the Gospel was written in Greek by St. Peter, handed over to Mark and ascribed to him, and that Mark went to Alexandria and preached the Gospel.
-(64)
+Al-Mas'udi (d.
+346 A. H. = 957 A.C.) and Ibn Khaldun (d.
+808 A. H. = 1406 A.C.), however, definitely state that the Gospel was written in Greek by St. Peter, handed over to Mark and ascribed to him, and that Mark went to Alexandria and preached the Gospel.
+Gospel.

-Ibn Hazm considers the provenance of manuscript of Mark's Gospel to be Antioch, (65) an original view never suggested before, made on grounds which can only be inferred.
+However, Ibn Hazm considers the provenance of manuscript of Mark's Gospel to be Antioch, (65) an original view never suggested before, made on grounds which can only be inferred.
 Peter had been in Antioch and, according to tradition, became its first Bishop, information which might have formed the basis of Ibn Hazm's point.
-(66) The author of al-Fisal dates the writing of Mark's Gospel as 22 years after Jesus' Ascension, (67) differing from Abd Allah al-Tarjuman who states that it was written 27 years after the Ascension; (68) he does not, however, explain why he fixed it at this, the earliest possible date at which the Gospel was written.
+(66) The author of Al-Faisal dates the writing of Mark's Gospel to 22 years after Jesus' Ascension, (67) differing from 'Abdullah at-Tarjuman who states that it was written 27 years after the Ascension; (68) he does not, however, explain why he fixed it on this as the earliest possible date at which the Gospel was written.